This topic describes how to set up a direct data transfer service for a mobile app

 Background information

-In the mobile Internet era, increasing amounts of data are uploaded by using mobile
+In the mobile Internet era, large volumes of data are uploaded by using mobile apps.
+OSS helps handle your data storage concerns so that you can focus on app development.

-OSS-based direct data transfer for mobile apps has the following benefits:
+OSS-based direct data transfer for mobile apps provides the following benefits:

-- Data security: OSS allows mobile apps to upload and download data based on flexible
+• Data security: OSS allows mobile apps to upload and download data based on flexible authorization and authentication methods.
+This helps ensure the security of data.

-- High concurrency: OSS supports concurrent access from a large number of users.
+• High concurrency: OSS supports concurrent access requests that are sent from a large number of users.

-- Elastic scalability: OSS provides storage space that can be scaled.
+• Elastic scalability: OSS provides scalable storage space.

 Process